It's Spring BBQ Season! What's Grilling?

 Pulled pork tacos on a plate with chips and fresh guacamole.

 Smoked pork is one of the most common BBQ foods, so you have to get creative with using this leftover smoked meat.
 These pulled pork tacos have become a family favorite, transforming yesterday’s barbecue into tonight’s Mexican-inspired feast.
 I like to keep these tacos super simple with only a few ingredients.
 Start by warming up the smoked pulled pork with some of my taco seasoning on the stove.
 Add the seasoned pulled pork to some warm corn tortillas and sprinkle with some cotija cheese.
 Garnish with some pickled red onions, and dive into these tasty tacos.
-I enjoyed these tacos with some tortilla chips and fresh guacamole
+I enjoyed these tacos with some tortilla chips and fresh guacamole.
+Mix it up a bit with this pulled smoked turkey recipe.

 Pulled pork tacos ingredients